Workers’ Compensation for Repetitive Stress Injuries in the Workplace

 Repetitive stress injuries (RSI) can occur when workers perform the same tasks repeatedly in the same way, day after day.
 RSI is the kind of injury that does not occur from an accident, but the damage from the constant daily stress wears on the muscles and tendons over time, until the result is a painful injury that makes performing normal tasks difficult to impossible.
 If you can demonstrate that your repetitive stress injury was caused by the work you do, or your regular work tasks aggravate or exacerbate the injury you may be able to qualify for workers’ compensation benefits.
 Workers’ compensation is a partial, temporary disability program that pays medical expenses directly related to the injury and partial wage replacement when you must miss work due to a work-related injury or illness.

-At the law firm of Silverman, McDonald & Friedman, our workers’ compensation attorneys in Seaford, Wilmington and New Castle have helped countless workers before you to obtain the benefits they deserve when they have been injured by repetitive strain injuries at work.
+At the law firm of Silverman, McDonald & Friedman, our Delaware workers’ compensation attorneys in Seaford, Wilmington and Newark have helped countless workers before you to obtain the benefits they deserve when they have been injured by repetitive strain injuries at work.
 We can help when you are dealing with a dispute with your employer’s workers’ compensation insurance company or the Delaware Workers’ Compensation Board.

 Common causes of repetitive stress injuries